joshnuss/wasm-resumability-experiment/README.md

 This effectively resumes execution.

-If the browser makes another `increment()` call, it will continue incremented from where the server left off.
+If the browser makes another `increment()` call, it will continue incrementing from where the server left off.

 ## Usage